ScottLogic/lookingatyou/README.md

 ## Deployment

 The project is automatically deployed to AWS S3 bucket on merges to Master branch through CircleCI.
+The project can be accessed [here](http://looking-at-you.s3-website.eu-west-2.amazonaws.com) (Note: currently it only works on Firefox.
+Chrome does not allow access to webcams from insecure websites).

 In order to manually deploy the project to AWS S3 bucket first install aws cli: